 It figures to be a wet Christmas in parts of the Los Angeles area — and maybe a white one if you’re high enough up in the mountains.

-An unsettled weather pattern is making its way toward the Southland and is expected to bring clouds on Wednesday and rain starting Thursday, persisting intermittently — perhaps heavy at times — through the holiday weekend, according to the National Weather Service.
+An unsettled weather pattern is making its way toward the Southland and is expected to bring clouds Wednesday and rain starting Thursday, persisting intermittently — perhaps heavy at times — through the holiday weekend, according to the National Weather Service.

 “Cloudy, mild and tranquil conditions will continue through Wednesday,” NWS forecasters said.